mailgmirko-creator/groundmesh/README.md

 [![Contribute](https://img.shields.io/badge/Contribute-Start%20Here-brightgreen)](https://mailgmirko-creator.github.io/groundmesh/contribute.html) [![Docs](https://img.shields.io/badge/Docs-Open-blue)](https://mailgmirko-creator.github.io/groundmesh/)

-# 🌍 GroundMesh / Tranquility Protocol
+# ðŸŒ GroundMesh / Tranquility Protocol

-Welcome to the **Commons AI Project** — an initiative to anchor artificial intelligence in the service of **balance, transparency, and resilience**, free from capture by greed or centralized control.
+Welcome to the **Commons AI Project** â€” an initiative to anchor artificial intelligence in the service of **balance, transparency, and resilience**, free from capture by greed or centralized control.

 This repository is guided by two living documents:

 ---

-## 📜 Constitution for AI Freedom
+## ðŸ“œ Constitution for AI Freedom
 Defines the foundational principles:
 1. **Decentralization of Access**
 2. **Transparency of Process**